Noliva8/Marketing-Agency/README.md

 # Marketing-Agency
-In this website, the client asked me to improve its code so that the website gets higher ranks on google search engine (SEO).

- content structure is logical and understandable, aiding screen readers and assistive technologies
+# 📖 codebase that follows accessibility standards

+To achieve this we make sure:

+the webpage meets accessibility standards
+HTML elements are semantic
+ Review the structure of the HTML elements find that the elements follow a logical structure independent of styling and positioning view the icon and image elements find accessible alt attributes view the heading attributes they fall in sequential order view the title element
+THEN I find a concise, descriptive title

+Screenshot image available in image folder.